ScottTunstall/BinViewer/README.md

 # BinViewer
 View/ extract 1bpp pixel art/fonts from old arcade games/ spectrum / C64 / Amstrad CPC.

+If you like this and want to see it continue to be developed, I accept cheap bribes: https://ko-fi.com/scotttunstall

 ## How to use